maltebp/RiverECS/README.md

 ### Components

 ___Defining Components___
-All classes and structs can function as components, as long as they publicly extend the `Component` class:
+All classes and structs can function as components, as long as they:
+ - Publicly extend the `Component` class
+ - Provide a default constructor (can be the implicit default constructor)

 ```c++
 struct MyComponent : public ECS::Component {